Contributor Training: DDEV Docker Image Maintenance

 When your project starts up it will actually build this into the image.
 You can use this technique for texting and experimentation.

-Adding conditional layers in Golang code
+Adding conditional layers in Go code

-DDEV’s Golang code adds a few layers to the images at the first ddev start on a project.
+DDEV’s Go code adds a few layers to the images at the first ddev start on a project.
 You can see all of these consolidated in a project in the .ddev/.webimageBuild/Dockerfile (which is not something you will ever change, it’s a generated file).
 That’s where things like the matching in-container Linux user and group are added, and a few other things.
 You can see how DDEV adds these layers in WriteBuildDockerfile().
-It’s unusual to do things with images this way, but some problems do require logic during the Golang processes.
+It’s unusual to do things with images this way, but some problems do require logic during the Go processes.

 Running and improving the image-based tests